IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 We suggest using anaconda environment to manage the spIsoNet package.

-1. install cudatoolkit and cudnn on your computer.
+1. Install cudatoolkit and cudnn on your computer.
 2. Install pytorch from https://pytorch.org/
+3. Create an conda virtual environment and install dependencies by running install.sh in the spIsoNet folder or by pip install
-3. install dependencies using pip install the dependencies include tqdm, matplotlib, scipy, numpy, scikit-image, mrcfile, fire
+   The dependencies include tqdm, matplotlib, scipy, numpy, scikit-image, mrcfile, fire
-4. For example add following lines in your ~/.bashrc
+4. For example, add the following lines in your ~/.bashrc

     export PATH=PATH_TO_ISONET_FOLDER/bin:$PATH

     export PYTHONPATH=PATH_TO_PARENT_FOLDER_OF_ISONET_FOLDER:$PYTHONPATH
     or you can run source source-env.sh in your terminal, which will export required variables into your environment.
-5. Now spIsoNet is avaliable to use.
+5. Now spIsoNet is available to use.

 The environment we verified are:
 1. cuda11.8 cudnn8.5 pytorch2.0.1, pytorch installed with pip.